felixshiftellecon/dynamic-config-demos/README.md

-# Continuation Orb Demo
+# Dynamic Config: Continuation Orb Demo

-Currently config_via_unmarshall.go is the only working way.
-The others are work in progress and are left in for reference
+This branch contains a demo of using the [Continuation Orb](https://circleci.com/developer/orbs/orb/circleci/continuation#commands-continue).